mvl22/mapbox-gl-js-docs/docs/pages/api/index.md

 - Explicitly disable transpiling of the Mapbox GL JS bundle
 - Load and transpile Web Worker code separately at the cost of duplicating code shared with the main bundle.

-### Minimizing transpilation with browserlists
+### Minimizing transpilation with browserslist

-* If you're using [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) in conjunction with [browserslist](https://github.com/browserslist/browserslist) in order to set target browser environments, consider using the following `browserslist` queries to select a set of compatible transforms.
+* If you're using [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) in conjunction with [browserslist](https://github.com/browserslist/browserslist) to set target browser environments, consider using the following `browserslist` queries to select a set of compatible transforms.
 ```
 >0.2%, not dead, not ie 11, not chrome 49
 ```